eugeneyjy/Reservation/README.md

 After building the list, display a menu with the following options:

-  1. **List** – Display the reservation records.
+  **1. List** – Display the reservation records.
 Each display should contain an appropriate heading and column captions.

-  2. **Search for availability** – Search for the availability in the list using the date, time and number of guests.
+  **2. Search for availability** – Search for the availability in the list using the date, time and number of guests.

-  3. **Update reservation record** – Ask user for date, time and number of guests.
+  **3. Update reservation record** – Ask user for date, time and number of guests.
 Then search for availability in the list using the input data; reservation record should be updated if available.

-  4. **Exit** – Stop the program.
+  **4. Exit** – Stop the program.
 The program will write the updated data in the list to the file.

 ## Advanced Questions